 A 4-point inspection examines the current condition of a house, apartment building, or other residential establishment.
 An inspector will review the four major systems in a home: roofing, electrical, plumbing and HVAC (heating, ventilation, and air conditioning).

 In the review, a certified inspector will assess any present risks and how up-to-date the four key systems in your home are.
 This inspection will identify any areas that have the potential to result in an insurance claim.
-If the home fails part of the inspection, the inspector will go over what needs to be fixed.
+If the home fails part of the inspection, the inspector will list what needs to be repaired or replaced.

 4-point inspection vs full inspection